You and your family (including the kids) must be the alpha dog in your pack.

-Let this slip and behavioral problems such as growling, challenges and biting may follow.
-Learn how to teach your pet his place in your pack and reinforce your role as top dog!
+Let this slip, and behavioural problems such as growling, challenges and biting may follow.
+Learn how to teach your dog where he sits in your pack and reinforce your role as top dog!

-Whilst reading this article, please bear in mind that setting and enforcing these recommended guidelines and boundaries for your Cocker should be done gently and kindly.
+As you read through this article, please bear in mind that setting and enforcing these recommended guidelines and boundaries for your Cocker should be done gently and kindly.
 No rough stuff.

 It's about improving his life as well as yours!

-An alpha dog is the leader of an animal pack, but this role isn't necessarily held by the male; there are many alpha females leading packs too, just like in our human world!
+An alpha dog is the leader of an animal pack, but this role isn't necessarily held by the male; there are many alpha females leading packs, too, just like in our human world!

 I have a question for you.